-Members: Chief Financial Officer, Director of Chartering, Director of Operations, Director of Fleet, Director of Group HR & Admin, Head of Sustainability, Director of Risk, Manager of Risk
+Members: Chief Financial Officer, Director of Chartering, Director of Operations, Director of Fleet Management, Director of Group HR & Admin, Head of Sustainability, Director of Risk, Manager of Risk

-- 1. Oversee and execute the Group's sustainability strategy. - Review and ensure proper disclosure and compliance with the ESG Guide of the Hong Kong Stock Exchange. - 3.
+1. Oversee and execute the Group's sustainability strategy.

+- 2. Review and ensure proper disclosure and compliance with the ESG Guide of the Hong Kong Stock Exchange. - 3.
 Review the annual materiality assessment of ESG risks. - 4.
 Review the internal procedures and system for the maintenance and generation of appropriate and accurate KPI data. - 5.
-Present and regularly report to the Board on sustainability performance. - 5.
-Fresent and regularly report to the board on sustainability periormance.

-6. Make recommendations to enhance sustainability strategies and practices.
+Present and regularly report to the Board on sustainability performance. - 6.
+Make recommendations to enhance sustainability strategies and practices.

-In 2021, the SMC met three times and reported to the Audit Committee on the Group's sustainability programme, performance and work done.
+In 2022, the SMC met two times and reported twice to the Audit Committee on the Group's sustainability programme, performance and work done.
 The work undertaken included:

-- review and discussion about the materiality assessment of ESG topics and risks with reference to the Company's strategy and industry relevance; - review of the ESG KPI performance and progress made against the approved targets with reporting to the Board; - set new targets including net zero emissions by 2050; - review and assessment of incoming energy-efficiency and decarbonisation regulations and measures in the shipping industry; - study of climate-related risks and opportunities and their possible impacts on the Group; - implementation of enhanced supply chain ESG management initiatives; and - amendment of the terms of reference of the Sustainability Management Committee.
+- review and discuss the materiality assessment of ESG topics and risks with reference to the Company's strategy and industry relevance; - review of the proposed level of ambition for various ESG issues; - review of the proposed environmental KPI targets and steps to achieve them with a recommendation to the Board for approval; - review and assess incoming energy-efficiency and decarbonisation regulations and measures in the shipping industry; - implement of enhanced customer ESG engagement initiatives; and - amend the terms of reference of the Sustainability Management Committee.